theomaro/ishu-dawati/README.md

-# Issue Tracking Management System
+# Ishu Dawati

-A simple [Issue Tracking](./) Application that support Ticket System.
+A simple [Issue Tracking](./) Management System that support Ticket System.
 The app allows users to raise an issue and track if it has resolved or not.

 [Live Demo](./)